eoglethorpe/deeper/docs/git.md

 git checkout -b FEATURE_NAME
 ```

-5. Oh, i mistakenly committed in master/develop.
-What to do?
+5. Oh, I mistakenly committed in master/develop.
+What should I do?

     - If you haven’t pushed
     ```bash